 North America’s largest river flows out against Gulf Stream eddies (the Loop Current), and these currents meet above deep nearshore canyons along a shelf margin that is littered with FADs (oil rigs).
 Yellowfin tuna recreational catches out of Louisiana on a day charter fishing trip can, at times, resemble what you’d see on a Pacific long-range tuna trip off Mexico.

 But one thing that really stands out is the lengthy season: You can catch yellowfin tuna off southeast Louisiana all year.
-Whether anglers are live-bait fishing near rigs, chumming by shrimp boats or natural bottom features, or throwing topwater lures near surface-feeding whale sharks, there’s always action available.
+Whether anglers are live-bait fishing with pogie fish, chumming by shrimp boats or natural bottom features, or throwing topwater lures near surface-feeding whale sharks, there’s always action available.

 Clues about the yellowfin tuna’s life history in the Gulf of Mexico tell their story from adults in spawning condition, day-old larvae caught during surveys, juvenile tunas just months old, and multiyear tag returns from adults recaptured in almost the exact same area they were released.
 The data suggests that some yellowfin tuna might spend a whole lifetime in the Gulf of Mexico.
 Perhaps not the picture you’d expect for a highly migratory species?